Is publishing academic books a dying trade? And if so, are free e-books from universities likely to deal the final blow?

 Downloads from relatively new university E Presses tell a different story however.
 Titles published by ANU E Press had an average of over 1,000 downloads this year alone.
 Studies such as Indigenous expert Adam Shoemaker’s Black Words White Page, the first comprehensive treatment of the nature and significance of Indigenous Australian literature, has been downloaded over 18,800 times so far this year, reaching a wide audience around the world.

-The Council of Australian University Libraries (CAUL) also argues that Open Access e-book publishing brings new and international readers to works by Australian authors.
+The Council of Australian University Librarians (CAUL) also argues that Open Access e-book publishing brings new and international readers to works by Australian authors.

 But new business models are required – crowdsourcing is being used by some academics and other writers.
 And they are having some success, receiving small contributions from many supporters.
 Crowdsourcing service Kickstarter, for example, helped author Ryan North raise more than $500,000 from over 15,000 contributors in just a few weeks to publish his latest book.